|Group:||Pocketsize Journal Swappers|

 |Number of swap partners:||1|

-...you send out a journal that will be forwarded to at least 19 other swapper (who'll do an entry) before it gets returned to you.
+...you send out a journal that will be forwarded to 12 other swappers who'll do two entries each before it gets returned to you.

 Write your name and address (and email address in case you move) on the front or the back, and a note asking to return the journal to this address when it's full.